ebruchez/ebruchez.github.io/_posts/2021-11-07-fixing-yamaha-clavinova-clp-280.md

 ![Removing the entire top of the piano](/assets/posts/fixing-yamaha-clavinova-clp-280/2x/IMG_5522.jpg){:standalone}

 But it turned out not to be necessary!
 In fact, the top opens by removing 3 screws at the top from the back, and then sliding the top cover towards the front.
 Then you can remove the top cover and see inside.
 You have to disconnect 3 cables for speakers and microphones as well.
+I found out by chance and then a [video](https://www.youtube.com/watch?v=2imrOPpQhoY) confirmed that as well.

 ![Remove just the top cover](/assets/posts/fixing-yamaha-clavinova-clp-280/2x/IMG_5526.jpg){:standalone}